Top 9 Causes of Copper Corrosion in Home Piping Systems

 What Can Be Done to Stop Copper Corrosion in Homes

-1. Identify the source and severity of the problem by inspection of the piping system and getting an accurate water analysis, especially if you are on well water.
+Identify the source and severity of the problem by inspecting the piping system and getting an accurate water analysis, especially if you are on well water.

-1. Verify if there are unnecessary electrical appliances or wiring connected to the piping and if the piping system is properly grounded to earth ground.
-Verify to make sure that there is electrical continuity throughout the piping system.
-For instance, the copper piping should not be separated electrically by plastic water filters, sections of plastic pipe, plastic water softener bypass valves, etc. Install jumper cable around these items.
+- Verify if unnecessary electrical appliances or wiring are connected to the piping and if the piping system is properly grounded to the earth.
+Verify that there is electrical continuity throughout the piping system.
+For instance, the copper piping should not be separated electrically by plastic water filters, sections of plastic pipe, plastic water softener bypass valves, etc. Install jumper cables around these items.

-1. Cut out sections of the copper piping, cut in half, and inspect the type of corrosion present and for signs of poor workmanship by the installers.
-Replace copper pipe if necessary.
+- Cut sections of the copper piping in half, inspect for the type of corrosion present, and look for signs of poor workmanship by the installers.
+If necessary, replace the copper pipe.

-1. Install a calcite neutralizer tank, or a soda ash feeder to raise the pH to 7.2 to 8.0 to correct for low pH and increase the alkalinity in the water.
+- Install a calcite neutralizer tank or a soda ash feeder to raise the pH to 7.2 to 8.0, correct for low pH, and increase the water's alkalinity.

-1. Set up a phosphate feeder before the copper piping.
-Phosphate can coat the piping and reduce corrosion effects by coating the interior surfaces of the piping with food-grade phosphate, causing an insulation surface to be built up.
+- Set up a phosphate feeder before the copper piping.
+Phosphate can coat the piping and reduce corrosion effects by coating the interior surfaces of the piping with food-grade phosphate, causing an insulation surface to build up.

-1. In case of high total dissolved solids (over 1000 ppm) install a whole house reverse osmosis system, followed by a calcite neutralizer.
+- If total dissolved solids are high (over 1000 ppm), install a whole house reverse osmosis system, followed by a calcite neutralizer.

-1. On City Water?
-If your water is supplied to you by a municipal utility, then the first place to start is by calling your water utility and reporting the problem.
+On City Water?
+If your water is supplied to you by a municipal utility, then the first step is to call your water utility and report the problem.
 If this is an isolated case and none of your neighbors are having a corrosion problem, you should suspect that the cause is either improper grounding, stray currents, or improper installation of the copper pipe.
 Get a good home test kit with copper tests so you can do your own testing at home.

-2. On Well Water?
-The first task you should do, if you take your water from a private well, is to get an accurate water analysis.
-The water analysis should be for pH, total hardness, alkalinity, total dissolved solids, iron, manganese, nitrate, chloride, sulfate, and copper.
-Measure temperature as well.
+- On Well Water?
+If you take your water from a private well, the first task you should do is to get an accurate water analysis.
+The analysis should include pH, total hardness, alkalinity, total dissolved solids, iron, manganese, nitrate, chloride, sulfate, and copper.
+You should also measure temperature.

 More ways to prevent corrosion